 Cover Your Body

 It might sound strange but wearing more clothes during the hot weather while hiking is a great idea.
-That’s why Bedouins and people that live in the dessert are covered from head to toe with clothes.
+That’s why Bedouins and people that live in the desert are covered from head to toe with clothes.
 Clothes can protect us from harmful UV rays.
 This is very important for people with sensitive skin.

 Go for UPF-Rated Clothing